-To provide an overview of the economic sectors in Belize that are at highest risk of having the worst forms of child labor.
+To provide an overview of Liberia's economic sectors at highest risk of the worst forms of child labor.

 To introduce risk mapping as a tool to focus on areas and sectors that are most at risk of serious child labor abuses.